zheka2304/innercore-mod-toolchain/README.md

 ### Working with CLI

 There are several options for using toolchain through the console or terminal.
 The first, and easiest, is to open the *toolchain/toolchain/python* folder in the console, manually running scripts there.
-You can add the same folder to `PATH` environment variable, how to do it on your platform can be found [here](https://www.java.com/en/download/help/path.html).
+You can add the same folder to `PATH` environment variable, here is how to do it [on your platform](https://www.java.com/en/download/help/path.html).

 If one of the tasks `python -m icmtoolchain --list` or `python3 -m icmtoolchain --list` is of interest to you, a great option is to integrate toolchain as a module for Python.
 Extend `PYTHONPATH` to use `icmtoolchain.*` imports or run commands with `python -m icmtoolchain.*` or `python3 -m icmtoolchain.*` regardless of the working directory.